choria-io/website/docs/content/concepts/discovery/_index.md

 The native Choria discovery system is tailored to this dynamic world, it can discover nodes and operate on the ones that's there now.
 This promotes a style of administration where you build a backplane based on a continuous control loop of discover -> query -> remediate.
 A down machine is down, but if it ever comes back your loop will pick it up and remediate anything that requires it.
 It's done efficiently and without wasting time on down machines.

 In other scenarios where you do know and do care for a known set of machines - like when deploying a new version of your software that requires careful orchestration with database upgrades and more - it's vital to know what should be there and to know when a machine that should be there is not, or failed.
-Choria supports this by querying databases like PuppetDB or flat files.
+Choria supports this by querying databases like PuppetDB or flat files or its own fleet inventory format.

 In a sense this is like UDP and TCP, dynamic discovery does the best it can with what it has and lets you build resilient long term management backplanes that is stable in the face of uncertainty while the ability to query a data store for what should be there lets you build management systems with appropriate feedback when needed.